pustotnik/zenmake/docs/buildconf-taskparams.rst

         For example: ``cprogram``, ``cxxprogram``, etc.
     :stlib:
         Means that result of the task is a static library.
-It's a special alies where type of code
+It's a special alias where type of code
         is detected by file extensions found in `source <buildconf-taskparams-source_>`_.
         Be careful - it's slower than using of form <lang>stlib,